National Institute of Neurosciences & Hospital: Hospital facilities

-It's a 450-bed hospital.
-In its ten-storey building, it has six modern operation theaters, a 16-bed ICU, a 12-bed HDU, a six-bed Recovery Unit and a 12-bed post-operative rooms.
-The hospital is equipped with most modern radiology and imaging department.
-It has a 24x7 emergency unit.
+It is a 450-bed hospital.
+Its ten-story building has six modern operation theaters, a 16-bed ICU, a 12-bed HDU, a six-bed Recovery Unit, and a 12-bed post-operative room.
+The hospital is equipped with the most modern radiology and imaging department.
+It has a 24/7 emergency unit.

 Hospital Services

-There are a lot of Medical Technologist ,So 24x7 diagnostic services (Blood, urine, ECG, CT Scan Etc) are available.
+There are a lot of Medical Technologist, So 24x7 diagnostic services (Blood, urine, ECG, CT Scan Etc.) are available.

 Publications

 Journal of National Institute of Neurosciences Bangladesh is the official journal of NINS.
 It's launched in 2015 and publisbed biannually.